+Their frequencies are provided in purely sinusoidal form on the TONE output or as square waves on the P1.7/MDY output.
 The TONE output can alternatively issue twelve modem frequencies for data rates between 300 and 1200 bits/s.

 In addition to DTMF and modem frequencies, two octaves of musical scale in steps of semitones are available.

-Their frequencies are provided either in purely sinusoidal form on the TONE output or as a square wave on the port line P1.7/MDY.
-The latter is typically for ringer applications in telephone sets.
-If no frequency output is selected the TONE output is in 3-state mode.
+In case no tones are generated the TONE output is in 3-state mode.